sagarohilla20-tech/layout-toggled-for-devices/README.md

 # Laundry Services Website

+Hi everyone! 👋

+This is my first simple website project for a **Laundry Services** business.
+I made it using only HTML and CSS.
+It's a one-page website with a nice navigation bar and a hero section.

+## What I Built

-A modern, responsive single-page website for a laundry services business built with HTML and CSS.
+- A clean and modern landing page for a laundry company

-## Features

-- **Responsive Navbar**:
-  - Hamburger menu for mobile devices with smooth slide-in animation
-  - Desktop navigation with clean layout
+- Responsive navigation bar with logo
-  - Logo and username display

-- **Hero Section**:
-  - Eye-catching headline with call-to-action button
+- Beautiful hero section with services list and call-to-action button
-  - Services list highlighting key offerings
-  - Professional hero image on the right side

-- **Clean Design**:
-  - Modern color scheme (dark navbar, light hero)
-  - Smooth hover effects and transitions
+- Nice hover effects on the button (it even rotates a little 😄)
-  - Professional typography and layout

-## Project Structure
+## Files Included

-/
-├── index.html          # Main HTML file
+- `index.html` - Main website file
-├── style.css           # Stylesheet
-└── images/             # Directory for assets
-├── logo.webp
-└── image.webp
-text## Technologies Used

-- HTML5
-- CSS3 (Flexbox, Media Queries, Transitions)
-- Responsive design (mobile-first approach)
+- `style.css` - All the styling and design

-## Getting Started

-1. Clone or download the project files
-2. Ensure the `images/` directory contains:
+- `images/` folder (you need to add your own images)
   - `logo.webp`
   - `image.webp`

+## How to Run

+1. Download or clone this project
+2. Make sure you have the images folder with logo.webp and image.webp
-3. Open `index.html` in your browser
+3. Open `index.html` in your web browser
+4. Done! 🎉

+## What I Learned

+- How to use Flexbox and CSS Grid
+- Making a sticky navbar
+- Creating nice buttons with hover effects
+- Using Google Fonts? (wait, I didn't add any yet 😅)

-## Customization
+## Future Improvements (TODO)

-- Modify colors in `style.css` (e.g., `.navbar`, `.L1`, `.cta-button`)
-- Update content in `index.html`
-- Replace images in the `images/` folder
+- Make it fully responsive for mobile
-- Extend with additional sections (Services, About, Contact) as needed
+- Add more sections (Services, About, Contact)

-## Mobile Menu

-The mobile menu uses a pure CSS solution:
-- Hamburger icon becomes an X on focus
-- Menu slides in from the right

-## Browser Support

-Modern browsers supporting CSS Flexbox and `:focus` pseudo-class.
+- Add JavaScript for smooth scrolling
+- Connect a real booking form
+- Add testimonials

+This is just a starting point.
+I'm still learning web development!

 ---

-Built as a demonstration project for laundry service businesses.
+Made with ❤️ by [Sagar Rohilla]